NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

   5. `incrementByTen()`
   6. `// returns a value of 30`

-If you create a second incrementor, it will have its own stored reference to a new, separate `runningTotal` variable:
+If you create a second incrementer, it will have its own stored reference to a new, separate `runningTotal` variable:

-  1. `let incrementBySeven = makeIncrementor(forIncrement: 7)`
+  1. `let incrementBySeven = makeIncrementer(forIncrement: 7)`
   2. `incrementBySeven()`
   3. `// returns a value of 7`

-Calling the original incrementor (`incrementByTen`) again continues to increment its own `runningTotal` variable, and does not affect the variable captured by `incrementBySeven`:
+Calling the original incrementer (`incrementByTen`) again continues to increment its own `runningTotal` variable, and does not affect the variable captured by `incrementBySeven`:

   1. `incrementByTen()`
   2. `// returns a value of 40`